caciano/vimrc/README.md

 # Vim/NeoVim configuration file</h1>
 This is my vim/neovim configuration file.
 Feel free to use, copy, change and redistribute.
-The installation process below is for Linux Mint 20.2 and can be adapted for other platforms.
+The installation process below is for Linux Mint 20.2 and can be adapted to other platforms.

 ## Requirements for Linux Mint 20.2